Frequently Asked Questions

 A:As a lot owner at Highland Memory Gardens you have the opportunity to purchase a choice of a variety of vaults on a pre-need basis at substantial savings.

 Highland Memory Gardens chooses not to be in competition with area funeral homes at the time of need; therefore we offer these vaults only when purchased in advance.
-Through pre-panning, we are prepared to help our lot owner families when they recognize the financial benefits of pre-arranging the vault before the need arises.
+Through pre-planning, we are prepared to help our lot owner families when they recognize the financial benefits of pre-arranging the vault before the need arises.

 Q: Are upright monuments permitted at Highland?